 root@Ubuntu-19:~#adduser nonu Adding user `nonu' ...
 Adding new group `nonu' (1001) ...
 Adding new user `nonu' (1001) with group `nonu' ...
 Creating home directory `/home/nonu' ...
 Copying files from `/etc/skel' ...
 New password: Retype new password: passwd: password updated successfully Changing the user information for nonu Enter the new value, or press ENTER for the default Full Name : Divyansh Room Number : 42 Work Phone : Not exist Home Phone : Details Other : no Is the information correct?
 [Y/n] Y root@Ubuntu-19:~#

 Once you have created a new user.
 You should check first “Is it able to run sudo command or not?”
-Once you have confirmed, Please write in comment box what happend with your system
+Once you have confirmed, please write in the comment box what happened with your system